Krishna filmography

-Krishna was an Indian actor, film director & producer who worked predominantly in Telugu cinema.
+Krishna was an Indian actor, film director and film producer who worked predominantly in Telugu cinema.
 He has appeared in over 350 feature films in a career spanning 5 decades.
 Krishna made his debut in 1965 with Adurthi Subba Rao's Thene Manasulu.
 His third film Gudachari 116 gave him much needed recognition and he went on to appear in successful films such as Mosagallaku Mosagadu, Pandanti Kapuram, Devudu Chesina Manushulu, Alluri Seetarama Raju, Manchi Kutumbam, Ram Robert Rahim, Mundadugu, and Simhasanam among others.

-Between 1964 and 1995, Krishna on an average appeared in 10 films per year.
+Between 1964 and 1995, Krishna on an average appeared in 11 films per year.
 He established his production house Padmalaya Studios in 1970.
 In addition to acting, Krishna has directed 16 films and produced several films.